 The Substance Abuse and Sexual Health (SASH) Lab is focused on conducting and disseminating quality substance use and HIV prevention research that highlights the strengths of youth of color, their families, and their communities.

-The SASH Lab is located in the School of Social Welfare at Stony Brook University under the direction of
+The SASH Lab is located in the School of Public Health at Yale University under the direction of

 Dr. Ijeoma Opara